× FreshBooks App Logo

 Self-Employed

-The IRS considers people self-employed if they are sole proprietors (see above), an independent contractor or in business for yourself in any other way, even part-time.
+The IRS considers people self-employed if they are sole proprietors (see above), independent contractors, or in business for themselves in any other way, even part-time.

 Partnerships